 Beef Rendang

-Beef rendang was invented by the native Minangkabau tribe from the uplands of West Sumatra in Indonesia.
-They brought this flavoursome dish to the Malay Peninsula when they migrated there as voyagers and wholesalers.
-The most distinctive food of the Minangkabau traditions, dished up during the festive seasons such as during customary ceremonies, for wedding banquets and Malay new year (Hari Raya), as well as to privileged guests.
-Beef rendang is similarly served amongst the Malay society in Malaysia, Singapore, Brunei and the Philippines.
+This pungent beef rendang dish or often referred to as a dry curry.
+Likewise, it is everyone’s favourite dish all over the world.
+Voted as one of CNN’s “World’s 50 Most Delicious Foods”.
+The native Minangkabau people from the uplands of West Sumatra in Indonesia invented beef rendang dish.
+Besides, they brought this flavoursome dish to the Malay Peninsula when they migrated there as voyagers and wholesalers.
+The most distinctive food of the Minangkabau traditions.
+Usually dished up during the festive seasons such as during customary ceremonies, for wedding banquets and privileged guests.
+As well as for Malay new year (Hari Raya).
+Similarly, they serve beef rendang amongst the Malay society in Malaysia, Singapore, Brunei and the Philippines.

-This cooking method thrived due to its function of preserving meat in a hot and humid tropical climate before the invention of refrigerator.
+This cooking method thrived due to its function of preserving meat in a hot and humid tropical climate.
+Before the invention of refrigerator.
 This approach of cooking allowed preservation of large amount of meat.
 The spice paste mixture used in beef rendang have antimicrobial properties that serves as natural preservatives.
 I normally like to cook more and freeze some as beef rendang keeps really well and gets more aromatic overtime.

 Beef Rendang

-Calories:
+Calories: 681.75kcal

 Author: Daphne Goh